JCQ guidance of A level appeals

 If there is only one teacher, the Head of Centre is the second signatory.

 The Head of department has completed all checks to enable them to complete the Head of Centre Declaration.
 The Head of Centre Declaration has been submitted. .

 All relevant information is recorded on the centre’s assessment record for each subject as outlined in the JCQ guidance.

 Grades have been checked to ensure that there are no administrative errors.
 Particular attention has been given to checking students with the same or very similar names.

-Students have information about the centre’s arrangements for conducting centre reviews and submitting appeals to the awarding organisation following a centre review.
+Exam candidates have information about the centre’s arrangements for conducting centre reviews and submitting appeals to the awarding organisation following a centre review.

-Student work and associated records have been stored so that they can be accessed by staff promptly if a centre review is requested and can be sent to the awarding organisation if an appeal to the awarding organisation is requested.
+Exam candidates work and associated records have been stored so that they can be accessed by staff promptly if a centre review is requested and can be sent to the awarding organisation if an appeal to the awarding organisation is requested.

-Centre staff are available to provide guidance to students and conduct the centre review (stage 1 of the process).
+Exam Centre staff are available to provide guidance to students and conduct the centre review (stage 1 of the process).

-Centre staff are available to submit appeals to awarding organisations including all relevant evidence (stage 2 of the process).
+Exam Centre staff are available to submit appeals to awarding organisations including all relevant evidence (stage 2 of the process).